arabcoders/watchstate/FAQ.md

 ---

-### Sub users support.
+# Sub users support.

 ### API/WebUI endpoints that supports sub users.

-These endpoints supports sub-users via `?user=username` query parameter, or via `X-User` header.
+These endpoints support sub-users via `?user=username` query parameter, or via `X-User` header.
 The recommended approach is to use the header.

 * `/v1/api/backend/*`.